espressif/idf-eclipse-plugin/HeapTracing.md

     - [Overview Tab](#overview-tab)
     - [Details Tab](#details-tab)

-The heap tracing feature is still under development so please report any found issues on the [github](https://github.com/espressif/idf-eclipse-plugin/issues).

 To perform heap tracing, we need to generate a svdat dump file via debugging.
-The Espressif IDE supports this by adding special breakpoints.
+The IDF Eclipse Plugin supports this by adding special breakpoints.
 To learn more about the configuration at the sdk level and different tracing features please use the following [link](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/heap_debug.html).

 ## Generating Dump File